Danieldnv/portfolio_english/README.md

 * The racial composition of the Brazilian population (approximated values): 42% are white; 10% are black; 0.6% are Asian; 46% are brown; 0.4% are indigenous; and 0.01% ignored (The definition of each race is according to the Brazilian Institute of Geography and Statistics).

 *All the information is from the third quarter of 2024*
 The research offers significant contributions to a wide range of applications.
 The derived data enables a thorough assessment of the country's economic state.
-With the package I used, it is possible to select specific variables from the survey without the need to download all the information collected by the IBGE; however, it still is a large quantity of data to work with.
 [Click here to access the code](https://github.com/Danieldnv/portfolio_english/blob/main/codes/pnad_portfolio_en.R)

 # Default on the credit portfolio of individuals and legal entities in Brazil